enthought/pyface/README.rst

 * `Traits <https://github.com/enthought/traits>`_

+* Pygments for syntax highlighting in the Qt code editor widget.

 * some widgets may have additional optional dependencies.
 For example, the IPython shell widgets require IPython to be installed.